 - (a) a banking corporation licenced under the Banking Act, Cap.
 19 of Singapore, or a wholly-owned subsidiary of such a banking corporation, whose business includes the provision of nominee services and who holds shares in that capacity; - (b) a person holding a capital markets services licence to provide custodial services for securities under the Securities and Futures Act (Cap.
 289) and who holds shares in that capacity; or - (c) the Central Provident Fund Board established by the Central Provident Fund Act (Cap.
-36), in respect of shares purchased under the subsidiary legislation made under that Act providing for the making of investments from the contributions and interest standing to the credit of members of the Central Provident Fund, if the Board holds those shares in the capacity of an intermediary pursuant to or in accordance with the subsidiary legislation. - (3) The instrument appointing a proxy or proxies in the case of an individual shall be signed by the appointor or his/her attorney, and in the case of a corporation, either under its common seal or under the hand of an officer or attorney duly authorised. - (4) The instrument appointing a proxy or proxies, duly executed, must be deposited at the registered office of the Company at 133 New Bridge Road, #18-09 Chinatown Point, Singapore 059413 not less than 48 hours before the time appointed for the Annual General Meeting in order for the proxy to be entitled to attend and vote at the Annual General Meeting. - (5) A Depositor shall not be regarded as a member of the Company entitled to attend and vote at the Annual General Meeting unless his name appears on the Depository Register maintained by The Central Depository (Pte) Limited 72 hours before the time appointed for the Annual General Meeting.
+36), in respect of shares purchased under the subsidiary legislation made under that Act providing for the making of investments from the contributions and interest standing to the credit of members of the Central Provident Fund, if the Board holds those shares in the capacity of an intermediary pursuant to or in accordance with the subsidiary legislation. - (3) The instrument appointing a proxy or proxies in the case of an individual shall be signed by the appointor or his/her attorney, and in the case of a corporation, either under its common seal or under the hand of an officer or attorney duly authorised.
+Where the instrument appointing a proxy or proxies is executed by an attorney on behalf of the appointor, the original power of attorney or a duly certified copy thereof must be lodged with the instrument. - (4) The instrument appointing a proxy or proxies, duly executed, must be deposited at the registered office of the Company at 133 New Bridge Road, #18-09 Chinatown Point, Singapore 059413 not less than 48 hours before the time appointed for the Annual General Meeting in order for the proxy to be entitled to attend and vote at the Annual General Meeting. - (5) A Depositor shall not be regarded as a member of the Company entitled to attend and vote at the Annual General Meeting unless his name appears on the Depository Register maintained by The Central Depository (Pte) Limited 72 hours before the time appointed for the Annual General Meeting.